superseriousbusiness/gotosocial/README.md

 - 'Likeable' toggle.
 - 'Replyable' toggle.

-### Customizability for admins
+### Customizability

+Users can [choose from a variety of fun themes](https://docs.gotosocial.org/en/latest/user_guide/settings/#select-theme) for their profile, or even write their own [custom CSS](https://docs.gotosocial.org/en/latest/user_guide/settings/#custom-css).

-Plenty of [config options](./example/config.yaml) for admins to play around with, including:
+Plenty of [config options](https://github.com/superseriousbusiness/gotosocial/blob/main/example/config.yaml) for admins to play around with too.

-- Easily adjustable post length.
-- Media upload size settings.

 ### Easy to run

 No external dependencies apart from a database (or just use SQLite!).
 Simply download the binary + assets (or Docker container), and run.

-GoToSocial plays nice with single-board computers, old laptops and tiny $5/month VPSes.
+GoToSocial uses only about 150-250MiB of RAM, so it plays nice with single-board computers, old laptops and tiny $5/month VPSes.

 ### Safety + security features